Rational partition models under iterative proportional scaling: Preliminaries

 Let $\Delta_{m-1} \subset \R^m$ denote the open $(m-1)$-dimensional probability simplex.
 The {\bf support} of a row $\alpha$ of $A$, denoted $\mathrm{supp}(\alpha)$ is the set of column indices in which $\alpha$ has a nonzero entry.

-\begin{definition} The \textbf{log-linear} model associated to the integer matrix $A$ described above, denoted $\Mcal_A$, is the intersection of the Zariski closure of the image of $\phi_A$ with the open probability simplex; that is,

-This is the discrete exponential family whose sufficient statistics are given by the rows of $A$.
+\begin{definition} The \textbf{log-linear} model, denoted $\Mcal_A$, associated to the integer matrix $A$ described above is the intersection of the Zariski closure of the image of $\phi_A$ with the open probability simplex; that is, $\Mcal_A = \overline{\text{Im}(\phi_A)} \cap \Delta_{m-1}.$ This is the discrete exponential family whose sufficient statistics are given by the rows of $A$.
 Hence it can be written as

 \end{definition}

 We note that several integer matrices with the vector of all ones in their rowspan may give rise to the same log-linear model.
 In this work we are concerned with the relationship between the IPS algorithm and a particular choice of matrix $A$.
 This matrix should be thought of as a particular representation of the log-linear model $\Mcal_A$.